You came to Dad as a hired thug,

 you become a different creature with just us kids;

-when you shadow box and dance in an imaginary ring,
+when you shadow box and dance in imaginary rings,

-reciting poems of your strength, your knock-outs, your wins.
+reciting poems of strength, your knock-outs, your wins.

 Filling our minds with fact and fiction,